uomsystemsbiology/BGT-Biology-VRE/README.md

 ### What is this?
-This is a template for a reference environment.
+This is a template for a reference environment using [Python](https://www.python.org).
 It has a standard set of scripts to install packages, get code and set things up.

 ### How do I use it?